lit/lit.dev/packages/lit-dev-content/site/docs/tools/react.md

 ## `useController`

-Reactive Controllers allow developers to hook a component's lifecycle to bundle together state and behavior related to a feature.
-They are similar to React hooks in the user cases and capabilities, but are plain JavaScript objects instead of functions with hidden state.
+Reactive Controllers allow developers to hook a component's lifecycle bundling state and behavior into a related feature.
+They are similar to React hooks in the use cases and capabilities, but are plain JavaScript objects instead of functions with hidden state.

 `useController` is a React hook that create and stores a Reactive Controller